 Soon, I found myself seeking comfort on the tiles of the very public shower I had previously refused to enter without flip-flops.
 I couldn’t stand up, so I lay hunched over on the floor and let the water cleanse me of the evening’s exorcism.

 As luck would have it, there was a pharmacy just across the road and as soon as it opened, Tyrhone went get me some medication (I would’ve loved to see the game of charades that went on whilst trying to explain that one if I wasn’t so busy dying).
 The tablets worked, and after a few hours sleep I finally felt like a human being again.

 One that poops in bins, but a human all the same.

 And I leave you with that image, because it’s the last one I have of my time in China.
 Tyrhone’s second Chinese visa was about to expire, and though we had wanted to get to Shanghai, it was just too far.
-So we found a good deal on Expedia and hopped on a flight to Bangkok.
+So we found a good deal and hopped on a flight to Bangkok.